bleviet/cvsoc/README.md

-# Let's Explore the World of FPGA Fun Together!
+# Ready to Level Up Your FPGA Game?
+Join Our Advanced Tutorial Series!

-🚀 **Welcome to Our FPGA Adventure Series!**
+🚀 **Welcome to the Ultimate FPGA Adventure for the Brave!**

-Ever wanted to make lights blink and dance to your tune on a DE10-Nano board?
-Our tutorial series is here to guide you, step by step, with hands-on projects that make FPGA development a breeze.
+Already dipped your toes into the world of FPGA development in VHDL?
+Fantastic!
+We've got an exciting series that takes your skills to new heights, packed with hands-on projects to light up your DE10-Nano board like never before.

+## Prerequisites:
+- **Some FPGA Experience:**
+   - If you've dabbled in FPGA development using VHDL, you're in the right place.
+Get ready to amplify your skills!

+- **Eager to Learn:**
+   - A curious mind is all you need.
+We're here to guide you through the rest.

-## What We'll Cover:
+## What We'll Dive Into:

-### 1. **VHDL Magic:**
+### 1. **VHDL Mastery:**
-   - Dive into the basics by controlling LEDs using VHDL.
-It's like giving your board its very own light language.
+   - Build on your existing VHDL knowledge to control LEDs in creative ways.
+It's like upgrading your board to speak a more sophisticated light language.

-### 2. **Meet the CPUs:**
+### 2. **Dual CPU Action:**
-   - Learn the ropes of Bare Metal configuration using the Avalon Memory Mapped Slave interface.
-We've got not one, but two CPUs to play with:
+   - Level up with Bare Metal configuration using the Avalon Memory Mapped Slave interface.
+Explore two powerful CPUs:
       - Nios II CPU
       - ARM CPU

-### 3. **Linux, Lights, Action:**
+### 3. **Linux Lights Up:**
-   - Elevate your skills by configuring LEDs in an Embedded Linux environment.
-The ARM CPU is your guide to this advanced level of fun.
+   - Take a leap into advanced territory by configuring LEDs in an Embedded Linux environment, guided by the ARM CPU.

-### 4. **Ethernet Extravaganza:**
+### 4. **Ethernet Puppetry:**
-   - Ever dreamt of controlling LEDs from your PC?
-We'll teach you how to make it happen through Ethernet.
-Your DE10-Nano board just became the coolest puppet in town!
+   - Ever wondered about controlling LEDs from your PC?
+We'll unravel the magic of Ethernet control.
+Your DE10-Nano board is about to become a star puppeteer!

 ### Bonus Learning:
-- Throughout the journey, we'll share the best practices of Intel FPGA development (Cyclone V SoC).
-From smart scripting tips to understanding Continuous Development/Continuous Integration (CI/CD), you'll be a pro in no time.
+- Unveil the best practices of Intel FPGA development, specifically based on the Cyclone V SoC.
+From savvy scripting tips to mastering Continuous Development/Continuous Integration (CI/CD), you're not just learning, you're becoming an FPGA maestro.

-Ready to bring your DE10-Nano to life?
-Let's light up the FPGA world together! 🌟💻💡
+Ready to push your FPGA boundaries?
+Grab your DE10-Nano, and let's embark on this advanced journey together! 🌟💡🔧